pepmartinez/keuss/README.md

 *cid* is an string that identifies the consumer entity; it is used only for debugging purposes

 Possible opts:
-* **timeout**: milliseconds to wat for an elligible element to appear in the queue to be returned.
+* **timeout**: milliseconds to wait for an elligible element to appear in the queue to be returned.
 If not defined it will wait forever
 * **reserve**: if true the element is only reserved, not completely returned.
 This means either *ok* or *ko* operations are needed upon the obtained element once processed, otherwise the element will be rolled back (and made available again) at some point in the future (this is only available on backends capable of reserve/commit)

 #### Cancel a pending Pop